paulocesarcuneo/passportexpress/README.md

 FACEBOOK_APP_SECRET=your_facebook_secret
 ```
 Since .env file contains sensitive information it is ignored by .gitignore

-Enviroment defaults(that are should not be sensitive information) can be configured in .env.defaults
+Enviroment defaults(that should not be sensitive information) can be configured in .env.defaults

 Then run with npm o yarn

 ## Run with Yarn